dmitry-ivanov/laravel-testing-tools/README.md

 #### `willNotSeeConfirmation()`

-Check if confirmation not seen during artisan command execution:
+Check if confirmation is not seen during artisan command execution:

 ```php
 $this->willNotSeeConfirmation('Are you sure?', MyCommand::class);